 I have owned several 9445's and they make great daily wearers or garage beaters today.
 Their biggest weakness, in my opinion, is the mineral glass crystal.
 In 1991 I dropped my watch on a tile floor and the glass shattered.
 I sent it to LL Bean for repair and rather than repair and return it, they replaced the watch.
 Alas, they had switched to the non-Hamilton model by this point.
 Twenty years later I gave this watch to my own son when he was in the fourth grade and just starting to get interested in watches.
 It is still around today, its glass so scratched it's almost opaque.

 The Hamilton 8709 Ladies' Field Watch, The Hervé Villechaize of Bean Watches.

 There has always been a ladies' version of the Field Watch.
 Perhaps the strangest and rarest is the Hamilton 870980 (conventionally shortened to 8709).
 The watch is so small that it is hardly useful, at least as a Field Watch.
 Housing the ETA caliber 755A, the manually-wound watch is about the size of a dime.
 The case has fixed strap bars and teeny tiny hands telling the time on a teeny tiny dial.
 These watches are rare, and are more often to be found in tatty shape.
-I believe they were also offered in the blue anchor-dialed variety.
+This watch was also offered in the blue anchor-dialed variety (see catalog image below.).